Cook-up a Team that Works Together!

 People are continually amazed at the quality and presentation of the gourmet meals and appetizers they create without any previous cooking experience.

 A day in the kitchen begins with participants arriving and wondering what they will be doing for the next few hours.
 Light appetizers and soft drinks will be served when everyone arrives.

 Culinary Professional Nina Swan-Kohler will begin the program with introductions and a brief orientation of the activities for the day.
-This orientation last approximately 30 minutes.
+This orientation last approximately 30 to 45 minutes.